-- ThinManager-ready thin clients
+- ThinManager-ready thin client

-- ThinManager-compatible thin clients
+- ThinManager-compatible thin client

-- Android Devices
+- aTMC for Android Devices

-- iOS® Apple® Devices
+- iTMC client for iOS, iPads, and iPhones

-- Windows® PCs and Surface tablets
+- WinTMC client for Windows PCs and Surface tablets

 Two steps are required to add a device.
 First, the device must be pointed to the ThinManager Server to receive a configuration.
 Second, a configuration must be created in ThinManager for the device to download.